Practical Cognition in Animals

 The Virtues of Character

-In someone with the virtues of character, the part of his soul that does not have reason strictly speaking (but is capable of "obeying" reason) has developed dispositions to act in appropriate ways in the circumstances.
+In someone with the virtues of character, the part of his soul that (according to Aristotle) does not have reason strictly speaking (but is capable of "obeying" reason) has developed dispositions to act in certain ways in the circumstances.
 A human being who is brave, for example, is disposed to act in appropriate ways with respect to situations that are frightening.
 He is not overcome by fear or excessive confidence, and he does what is appropriate in the situation.
 "Whoever stands firm against the right things and fears the right things, for the right end, in the right way, at the right time, and is correspondingly confident, is brave.
 The actions and feelings of a brave human being reflect what something is worth and what reason prescribes" (Nicomachean Ethics III.7.1115b17-19).
 He recognizes that the situation is frightening, but he nevertheless has appropriate nonrational desires ("appetite" and "spirit") and acts in appropriate ways to achieve the objects of these desires.

 How do human beings acquire the virtues of character?